-The site subsurface soil conditions were explored by excavating a 100-foot long trench, two test pits, and by drilling two bore holes on the site at the locations shown on Figure 5.
-For our subsurface explorations the trench and test pits were excavated using an 8-ton class rubber-tired excavator with a 24-inch bucket, and the bore holes were drilled with a CME 55 truck-mounted drilling rig using hollow stem auger procedures.
-The trench and test pits were excavated on April, 26, 2019, and the bore holes were drilled April 24, 2019.
-The trench and test pits extended to depths of approximately 5.0 to 13.0 feet below the existing ground surface, at which point excavation was either stopped or refused.
-The two bore holes were extended to refusal at about 12.0 feet, and about 13.0 feet, for B-1 and B-2, respectively.
+The site subsurface soil conditions were explored by excavating a 73-foot long trench, and three test pits and the drilling of two bore holes on the site at the locations shown on Figure 5.
+For our subsurface explorations the trench and test pits were excavated using an 8-ton class rubber-tired excavator with a 24-inch bucket, and the bore holes were drilled with a Geoprobe-7822TT drilling rig using hollow stem auger procedures.
+The trench and test pits were excavated on May 8, 2019, and the bore holes were drilled June 13, 2019.
+The trench and test pits extended to depths of approximately 5.0 to 11.0 feet below the existing ground surface, at which point excavation was either stopped or refused.
+The two borings were staged as shown on Figure 5, and Boring B-1 was extended to refusal at 21.0 feet, and Boring B-2 was refused at 16.5 feet.
 During the course of the excavating and drilling operations, a continuous log of the subsurface conditions encountered was maintained.
 Within the test pits undisturbed tube, block and disturbed bulk samples of the typical soils encountered were obtained for subsequent laboratory testing and examination.

 Samples of the subsurface soils encountered in the bore holes were collected at varying depths through the hollow stem drill augers.
 Relatively undisturbed samples of the subsurface soils were obtained by driving a split-spoon sampler with 2.5-inch outside diameter rings/liners into the undisturbed soils below the drill augers.
 Disturbed samples were collected utilizing a standard split spoon sampler.
-This standard split spoon sampler was driven 18 inches into the soils below the drill augers using a 140 pound hammer free-falling a distance of 30 inches.
+This standard split spoon sampler was driven 18 inches into the soils below the drill augers using a 140 pound hammer freefalling a distance of 30 inches.
 The number of hammer blows needed for each 6 inch interval was recorded.
 The sum of the hammer blows for the final 12 inches of penetration is known as a standard penetration test and this 'blow count' was recorded on the bore hole logs.
 Where more than 50 blows occurred before the 6 inch interval was achieved, the sampling was terminated and the number of blows and inches penetrated by the sampler were recorded.
 The blow count provides a reasonable approximation of the relative density of granular soils, but only a limited indication of the relative consistency of fine grained soils because the consistency of these soils is significantly influenced by the moisture content.